 The ISS completes a series of evening passes in the first week of April.
-It will commence a series of morning passes in early May.
+It will commence a series of morning passes at the end of the month.

-Go to the "Heavens Above" website and set-up for your location.
+For this and other "bright satellite" information go to the "Heavens-Above" website and set-up for your location.

 Alternatively go to the "spaceweather" website and click the "Flybys" button and follow the instructions to set-up forecasts for your location.
 Add to your "favourites".